 A heel injury is a personal injury that can occur due to slip and fall accidents, motor vehicle accidents, or premises liability accidents, among others.
-Because of the nature of these injuries, a victim’s ability to perform their duties at work can be affected, resulting in lost wages, and often, emergency medical care is required, causing the medical bills to pile up.
+Because of the nature of these injuries, a victim’s ability to perform their duties at work can be affected, resulting in lost wages.
+Emergency medical care is often required, causing medical bills to pile up.

 The human foot is the lower part of the leg that connects to the ankle.
-It assists the body to stand upright and walk by bearing its weight.
+It assists the body in standing upright and walking by bearing its weight.
 The foot is a dynamic, complicated portion of the body that consists of 33 joints, 26 bones, 42 muscles, over 50 tendons and ligaments, and numerous blood vessels and nerves.

 With all of these components, the foot has developed to assist the toes, ball, and heel in moving together while also withstanding massive amounts of force.
 It also means that it is easily prone to damage when exposed to high-impact accidents.
-A fractured heel can occur in a variety of ways, all of which involve serious accidents.
-One of the most critical components of the foot is the calcaneus, which is the prominent bone that makes up the heel of the foot.
+A fractured heel can occur in various ways, all involving serious accidents.
+One of the most critical components of the foot is the calcaneus, the prominent bone that makes up the heel of the foot.
 The heel has several vital roles.

-These include bearing the body’s weight, providing a place for the Achilles tendon to attach, allowing for even weight distribution by forming the arch of the foot, and providing both stability and flexibility to the ankle joint.
+These include bearing the body’s weight, providing a place for the Achilles tendon to attach, allowing for even weight distribution by forming the foot arch, and providing stability and flexibility to the ankle joint.
 When there is an injury to the calcaneus bone, these functions are jeopardized, preventing accident victims from carrying out their daily tasks.

 These personal injuries are often serious because it may take several weeks or even months for the calcaneus bone to recover and regain its function.
-In some cases, a heel injury can lead to permanent disabilities, in which case receiving fair compensation becomes a lifeline rather than just an option.
+Occasionally, a heel injury can lead to permanent disabilities, so receiving fair compensation becomes a lifeline rather than just an option.